jazweifel/Sulfate_Analysis/README.md

 This repository contains analysis notebooks used to generate figures for:

 **Zweifel et al. (2026)**
-*Seasonality of Sulfate Aerosols and Radiative Forcing from East Asian SO₂ Emissions over the North Pacific.*
+*Investigating Seasonality in Sulfate Presence and Radiative Forcing in the North Pacific*

 The analysis processes output from the **Community Earth System Model (CESM2.1.5)** and produces the figures used in the manuscript.